mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 in the `templates` folder within the same directory as the workflow.
 Template scripts interpret variables starting with `$` in Nextflow context, and must be called using the `template` function.
-Variables can either be set from the input declaration or from the script block before the template is called.
+Variables can either be assigned to from the input declaration or from the script block before the template is called.

 ~~~
 process task_A {